 Combine the ingredients in a large spray bottle, and shake well.
 Spray the repellent onto a cloth, and wipe your horse's face with the cloth.
-Do not wipe around the top of the horse’s eyes because sweat may cause it to run down into their eyes and may irritate them.
+Do not wipe around the top of the horse’s eyes because sweat may cause it to run down into its eyes and may irritate the animal.
 Also, if there is pink skin on your horse's face, put a little sunscreen on it and allow it to dry before putting the fly repellent on it.
 Carry a cloth with you to reapply the repellent when needed.

 Mineral Oil Recipe

 This recipe is an oil-based spray for face flies.
-Mix the ingredients in a spray bottle and moisten a cloth with the spray to apply it to your horse's face, as with the water-based spray.
+Mix the ingredients in a spray bottle, and moisten a cloth with the spray to apply it to your horse's face, as with the water-based spray.
 However, note that this spray attracts dust, so don't use it before a show.
-As an alternative, you can mix seven parts water with one part citronella for a non-oily fly spray.
+As an alternative, you can mix seven parts of water with one part citronella for a non-oily fly spray.
 Increase the concentration to four parts water to one part citronella during the worst of the fly season.

-- 2 cups light mineral oil
+- 2 cups of light mineral oil

 - 1/2 cup lemon juice